We've put together an assortment of resources on the following topics.

 This article discusses how to create fun transition time routines.

 *SF Inclusion Networks strives to present families and professionals with a wide range of views and options in its materials and trainings.
 These materials and trainings are not necessarily comprehensive, are not meant to be exhaustive, nor are they an endorsement of the author and/or presenter.
-If you would like to offer feedback or if you know of additional resources, speakers and/or materials that may be helpful, please contact us.
+If you would like to offer feedback or if you know of additional resources, speakers and/or materials that may be relevant and helpful, please contact us.